chjoshi24/netlogo-behaviorspace-hpc-slurm-scripts/README.md

 ## Running NetLogo experiments using the BehaviorSpace tool on an HPC cluster headlessly

 Typically, one needs to write a SLURM file to instruct HPC to run a specific experiment within the NetLogo BehaviorSpace tool.
 This repository contains example SLURM files and line-wise breakdown of the code in the SLURM files.
 The SLURM files are editable using editors such as Notepad+.
 Do not use regular Notepad or a regular word editor, as they may introduce extra white spaces.
-I have set my Notepad+ to UTF-8 encoding (It works on the Linux clusters at my university).
+I have set my Notepad+ to UTF-8 encoding.

 Please visit Netlogo's official page to know more about the BehaviorSpace tool: https://docs.netlogo.org/behaviorspace.